nex-group/community/README.md

 # nex-group/community

-This repository contains the community for nex-group.
+You can go to the Discussions tab for more information.